 The European Union has long been the world's leading provider of climate finance through official development assistance (ODA).
 Climate issues have become increasingly integrated into broader development strategies.
-Since 2002 the EU has steadily increased climate finance for developing countries, by using traditional grant funding to leverage additional private sector contributions and loans from European financial institutions.
+For over a decade the EU has steadily increased climate finance for developing countries by using traditional grant funding to leverage additional private sector contributions and loans from European financial institutions.

 Between 2007 and 2013 the European Commission provided around €4.5 billion in finance for climate-related projects through the European Union’s development and external assistance policy instruments for climate-relevant activities in developing countries.

 Annual climate-related support has shown an upward trend, reaching €800-900 million in 2013.
 Significant contributions from EU Member States must be added to this figure, as well as their fast start finance contributions for the years 2010-2012.

 Between 2008 and 2013, around €300 million was channelled to least developed countries and small island developing states through the Global Climate Change Alliance (GCCA).
 This EU initiative acts as a platform for dialogue and exchange of experience on climate change and provides technical and financial supportto partner countries to integrate climate change into their development policies and implement projects that address it on the ground.

 Climate change objectives will be fully integrated into the EU budget for 2014 to 2020 through an ambitious series of measures and targets.
 These include an over-arching target that at least 20% of the overall EU budget will be spent on climate-related activities.

 The EU’s development policy will contribute to achieving this overall commitment, with an estimated €1.7bn of climate spending in developing countries foreseen in 2014-2015 alone.
 This is on top of climate finance from individual Member States.